 - Cellular cleansing

 Many of these involve simple, accessible practices and concepts that support health on multiple levels.
 When we replenish our reserves of physical, mental, and spiritual health, all other goals and plans and resolutions become that much easier to achieve.
 If nothing else, a new year’s resolution to replenish our energy reserves is a great place to start.
-Supporting our body’s efforts in cleansing and detoxifying and supporting healthy cellular functioning is one way we can do this and is a great way to revitalize for the year ahead.
+Supporting our body’s efforts in cleansing and supporting healthy cellular functioning is one way we can do this and is a great way to revitalize for the year ahead.